Darioc18/PP5_lari_living/README.md

         }
         ```

-    - On the next page add polcity name (e.g. `lari-living-policy`) and description and click create policy.
+    - On the next page add policy name (e.g. `lari-living-policy`) and description and click create policy.
     - From *User Groups* in the left-hand menu, click your user group name created during the above step and select the permissions tab.
     - Click *Attach Policy*.
     - Search for the policy you've just created and select it, then *Attach Policy*.